Which sports have resumed and when will the rest follow?

 The action resumes on August 2 at Headingley – with games being played at a small number of neutral grounds.

-The Canadian side were meant to be facing Hull KR.
-However, Monday’s news means St Helens and Catalans Dragons get the action under way, before Huddersfield take on Leeds.
+The Canadian side were meant to be facing Hull KR but Monday’s news means St Helens and Catalans Dragons get the action under way, before Huddersfield take on Leeds.

 The clubs have agreed to a reduced competition, with a Grand Final taking place in November.